ods94065/sdl2-image/README.md

 versions of either of these libraries.

 There is a new Haskell library, SDL2, which provides updated bindings for SDL v2 and later.
-However, it takes a very different approach from the v1 version of the SDL library, implementing a low-level set of bindings.
+However, it takes a very different approach from the Haskell SDL library it replaces, implementing instead a low-level set of bindings.

 Hence, this library.
-This binding for SDL_image version 2 or greater builds upon SDL2 and currently provides a similar low-level approach.
+This binding for SDL_image version 2 or greater builds upon SDL2 and currently provides a low-level approach quite similar to SDL2.

 ## Example